The history of African American progress.

 SSUSH21d (growth, influence and tactics of civil rights groups and individuals)

 The cost is $10 per student.
 Guided tours require one chaperone (admitted free) per 10 students.
 Admission for each additional chaperone is $10.

 A non-refundable $75 deposit is due 14 days after confirmation is received.

 Full payment is due 3 weeks prior to the date of your visit to guarantee your reservation for all tours.
-If booking less than 3 weeks in advance, full payment is due immediately.
+If booking less than 3 weeks in advance, full payment is due upon booking.